 4 Easy Ways To Clean Headphone Jack (Step-By-Step Guide)

-The good news is that there are tons of ways to clean a headphone jack.
+The good news is that there are tons of ways to clean a headphone jack so that your closed back headphones can work properly.
 Some are a bit more time-consuming and tedious, while others are pretty quick and straightforward.

 1. Cotton Swab Method

 This is one of the most common methods, just because pretty much everyone has cotton swabs at home.

 Toothpicks are another commonly found household item, and using it in a headphone jack is quite effective.

 We absolutely love this method; however, you'll probably have to go out and buy an interdental brush as most of us don't already have some at home.

 However, it's a particularly effective method if your headphone jack is worn out.
 Over time, due to moisture in the air, copper circuitry can oxidize.
 This brush can help carefully clean the corrosion.